Reeves County Detention Complex

 The complex is operated by the GEO Group.
 With a combined capacity of 3,763 prisoners in its three sub-complexes, it has been called the largest private prison in the world.
 The GEO Group houses prisoners at this facility under contract with the U.S. Federal Bureau of Prisons and the Arizona Department of Corrections.
 Most prisoners at the complex are low-security criminal aliens, serving sentences of one to five years for drug offenses or immigration violations.
 They face deportation when released.

 Incidents

-Two significant riots (on December 12 through 13 of 2008, and January 31 through February 5, 2009) were apparently sparked by prisoner protests of over substandard medical care and other issues.
+Two significant riots (on December 12 through 13 of 2008, and January 31 through February 5, 2009) apparently were sparked by prisoner protests over substandard medical care and other issues.
 Between August 2008 and March 2009 five men died in the complex, most notably Jesus Manuel Galindo, an epileptic Mexican citizen who was denied treatment in 2008, despite his repeated pleas for assistance.
-These riots, especially because of a widespread fire in the second one, resulted in total damages of more than $21 million to the prison facilities.
+These riots resulted in total damages of more than $21 million to the prison facilities, especially because of a widespread fire in the second one.